 As a writer, you should know that it’s not enough to write.

-There are some steps you should take before your work is ready for prime time.
+You should take some steps before your work is ready for prime time.

-This post covered the middle stages of writing — outlining and drafting — which you need to master to become a better writer.
+This post covered the middle stages of writing — outlining and drafting — which you must master to become a better writer.

-And below are the tools that will help you become the writer you desire to become.
+And the tools that will help you become the writer you desire to become.
 They are free to check out and test each one.